All Products

 How it works

-OSS Connector for AI/ML addresses performance bottlenecks that occur when you load large models from OSS in a cloud environment.
+OSS Connector for AI/ML addresses the performance bottlenecks of loading large models from OSS in the cloud.

-• Traditional mount solutions based on Filesystem in Userspace (FUSE) often cannot fully utilize the high bandwidth of OSS.
-This results in slow model loading.
-OSS Connector improves data access efficiency by intercepting I/O requests from the inference framework and converting them directly into HTTP(s) requests to OSS.
+• Traditional FUSE-based mount solutions often fail to fully utilize OSS's high bandwidth, resulting in slow model loading.
+OSS Connector for AI/ML improves data access efficiency by intercepting I/O requests from the inference framework and converting them directly into HTTP(s) requests to OSS.

-• It uses the `LD_PRELOAD` mechanism to prefetch and cache model data in memory.
-This requires no code changes to your inference application and significantly speeds up model loading.
+• It uses the LD_PRELOAD mechanism to prefetch and cache model data in memory, which requires no changes to your application code and significantly speeds up model loading.

 Deployment environment